HorizenLabs/zkverifyjs/README.md

 - `api`: An instance of the Polkadot API used to create the extrinsic.
 - `pallet`: A string representing the name of the pallet that contains the proof submission method.
-- `params`: An array of formatted proof parameters needed for the extrinsic.
+- `params`: A FormattedProofData object of formatted proof parameters needed for the extrinsic.
 Returns: A Promise that resolves to a hex-encoded string representing the SubmittableExtrinsic.

 ## `zkVerifySession.createExtrinsicFromHex`